 Your GP may refer you to a breast clinic where you’ll be seen by specialist doctors or nurses.

 If any treatment is needed, the treatment options for cyclical and non-cyclical pain are often the same.
 However, non-cyclical pain isn’t always as easy to treat.

 If you have cyclical breast pain, your GP may reassure you that what you’re experiencing is a perfectly normal part of your monthly cycle.

 Diet and lifestyle changes

-- reducing intake of caffeine and alcohol
+- reducing caffeine and alcohol

 - increasing the amount of fresh fruit and vegetables you eat